Wyong Lakes Australian Football Club: Club history

 The Black Diamond Australian Football League was formed in 2000 following the merger between the Central Coast and Newcastle leagues, in which the same decade saw a decline for the Magpies, withdrawing from the Black Diamond Cup in 2001 due to increased travel time for away games in Newcastle and the departure and retirement of players.
 Wyong Lakes played in the Second Grade with some successful premiership seasons in 2003 and 2004, which saw them return to the Black Diamond Cup in 2005.
 That same year saw the club celebrate its 30th anniversary.

 After some more mixed results Wyong Lakes again withdrew from the BDAFL's top flight competition to rebuild in 2012.
 The BDAFL introduced a third men's competition in 2014 which further helped the club build and gain new players, which resulted in a 2014 1st Division Grand Final win over Newcastle City reserves by 20 points.
 The Magpies again qualified for Finals in 2015 but 2016 saw them drop down to sixth spot in a ten-team competition.
 Wyong Lakes fielded their first Women's team in 2015 which finished 5th with 3 wins and 11 losses.

+In 2015, one of the most significant steps taken by the club was to nominate a team into the maiden female competition within the Black Diamond League.
+No doubt history will show this to be one of the best decision taken by the club’s committee.

 The 2017 season saw an improvement for Wyong Lakes, finishing as minor premiers and again qualifying for Finals before eventually bowing out to Singleton by 28 points.

 2018 saw the Magpies return to the Black Diamond Cup where they finished the season 7th in an eleven-team competition.